HEALS, Inc. & School-Based Health Centers

 Where are the HEALS Clinics located?

-The HEALS dental and medical clinics serve the eligible children and their siblings at our elementary site school locations.
+The HEALS dental, medical, and optometry clinics serve the eligible children and their siblings at our elementary site school locations.

-The HEALS Medical Clinics are currently located at three Huntsville City Schools, including Martin Luther King, Morris, University Place Elementary.
-A new medical clinic is now located in Madison county at Madison Crossroads Elementary School.
-The HEALS Dental Clinic is located at Martin Luther King Elementary in the city and Madison Cross Roads Elementary in the county.
+Three of the HEALS Medical Clinics located at Huntsville City Schools are Martin Luther King, Morris, and Sonnie Hereford Elementary.
+We have two HEALS medical clinics in Madison County at Madison Cross Roads and Madison County Elementary schools.
+The HEALS Dental Clinics are located at Martin Luther King Elementary in the city and Madison Cross Roads Elementary in the county.
 Both dental clinics serve the eligible children from all HEALS site schools.
 The HEALS Optometry clinics are located at Madison Cross Roads Elementary.

-What kind of care do students receive at the medical and dental clinics of HEALS?
+What kind of care do students receive at the medical, dental, and optometry clinics of HEALS?